junction43/custom-wpgulp/README.md

 - No wpPot – Currently using Underscores as base theme, which comes with .pot
 - Added browserlist in `package.json` for Autoprefixer – per my project needs
 - Directory setup – I preferred Ahmad's decision to place zip in parent directory but preferred Ali's general theme folder structure (with /src /dist)
-- JS bundling – I like to enqueue scripts separately per page, so I used Ali's method of using `vinyl-named` to bundle multiple script files
+- JS bundling – I like to enqueue scripts separately depending on the page, so I used Ali's method of using `vinyl-named` to bundle multiple script files

 I've only done some basic tests so I assume there'll be things that can be improved!